agalimberti/prange_isd/README.md

 # README

 This is a tutorial of the PrangeISD project.
-For testing purposes, the files contained in the _test/_ folder can be used; these are:
+For testing purposes, the following files contained in the _test/_ folder can be used:
-- a Hamming(7,4) code, with errors having Hamming weight equal to 1, and
+- a Hamming(7,4) code, which can correct errors with Hamming weight equal to 1, and
-- a Goppa(12,4,≥5) code, with errors having Hamming weight equal to 1 or 2.
+- a Goppa(12,4,5) code, which can correct errors with Hamming weight up to 2.

-For information about the Prange instruction set decoding algorithm, refer to: https://hackingthe.net/downloads/isd.pdf
+For information about the Prange instruction set decoding algorithm, refer to: https://hackingthe.net/downloads/isd.pdf.

 ## Compiling instructions